Brasher/Bombay State Forests

 There are many recreational opportunities available on the Brasher and Bombay State Forests.
 Hunting for deer, grouse, and other small game occurs widely throughout the area.
 There are also fishing access points on both the St. Regis and Deer rivers.

 Many people make use of the extensive trail and road system that exists through the forest.
 Trails are marked with signs that tell what activities they may be used for, such as hiking, cross country skiing, horseback riding, or snowmobiling.
+Proof of current negative Coggins certificate is required for all horses and out-of-state horse owners are required to produce a 30-day health certificate.
 The Walter F. Pratt Memorial Forest (part of Brasher State Forest) provides a popular area for picnics and camping.
 A 10-acre pond was created by the CCC in the 1930's by building a dam on Redwater Creek.
 An association of local citizens was formed to maintain the area and promote responsible use.

 Walter Pratt Memorial Park Camping and Picnic Accessibility